EyalZvi/Stock_Market_Model/README.md

 # Stock Market Model

-**Our project is a representation of a real-time stock market application using C socket proggraming.**
+**Our project is a representation of a real-time stock market application using C socket programing.**

 Clients will be able to register to an open server with a unique username and password and will then be assigned a unique stock portfolio that